 When we click the first link on a search engine results page (SERP), we trust that we’ll find what we’re looking for.
 Search engines reward pages that provide value to the user and punish those that don’t, which is where search engine optimization (SEO) comes into play.
 Good and bad SEO practices differentiate the valuable pages from the shady ones.

-A total SEO strategy will focus on a few key characteristics:
+A complete SEO strategy will focus on four key characteristics:

 - Website mechanics

 Problems with any of these areas means problems with your SEO.
-SEO looks out for the reader, so SEO bad practices are generally bad for the user experience as well.
+SEO looks out for the reader, so bad SEO practices—like black hat SEO—are generally bad for the user experience as well.
 Avoid these 18 bad SEO techniques to save your rankings.

 If your web page doesn’t contain useful, relevant content, search engines have no reason to send users your way.
 Make sure everything you publish is engaging, original, and well-composed.

 Quality holds more weight than quantity in the world of SEO.
 Keeping your followers updated is a good thing, but posting lackluster content will only drive people away.
 Post the pieces you’re proud of.
 If you’re not proud of it, that means it needs some reworking.

 A guest post is helpful for both sides of the deal, and it can even create lasting business relationships.
 Just don’t be afraid to speak up if the piece doesn’t quite meet your expectations.
 Low-quality content will bring down your SEO score, whether it was you or an outside party that created it.
 Put some thought into what you allow on your site.

 3. Not Managing Spam

 The spam that ends up on your page might not be your fault, but it’s still your responsibility.
 Comment sections give readers the opportunity to share their input, but they also provide a platform for spammers.
 Keep an eye on everything you publish so you can remove spam as it comes up.